sehajchawla/6862_Fake_Review_Detection/README.md

 Please refer to the above link for all the data files mentioned in the details below.

-Now, to decsribe what each notebook does we have:
+Now, to describe what each notebook does we have:
 1. `code/notebook_1_data_parsing.ipynb`: This notebook takes in the raw data that we had (files: `amazon_grocery_gourmet.json.gz`, `amazon_prime_pantry.json.gz`, and `yelp_all`) and parses it into a format that is easy to work (files: `amazon_grocery_gourmet.csv`, `amazon_prime_pantry.csv`, and `yelp_all.csv` respectively).
 2.
 * `code/notebook_2a_yelp_exploration.ipynb`: This notebook performs some preliminary exploration just to get familiar with the csv file (`yelp_all.csv`) and the raw features we have to work with.